textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

    ![Resource groups is selected in the Azure navigation pane, "hands" is entered into the filter box, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png 'Resource groups list')

-2. In the list of resources for your resource group, select the LabVM virtual machine.
+2. In the list of resources for your resource group, select the **LabVM** virtual machine.

    ![The list of resources in the hands-on-lab-SUFFIX resource group are displayed, and LabVM is highlighted.](./media/resource-group-resources-labvm.png 'LabVM in resource group list')

-3. On your Lab VM blade, select **Connect** from the top menu.
+3. On your LabVM blade, select **Connect** from the top menu.

    ![The LabVM blade is displayed, with the Connect button highlighted in the top menu.](./media/connect-labvm.png 'Connect to LabVM')